Diphtheria toxin

-Diphtheria toxin is an exotoxin secreted mainly by Corynebacterium diphtheriae but also by Corynebacterium ulcerans and Corynebacterium pseudotuberculosis, the pathogenic bacterium that causes diphtheria.
+Diphtheria toxin is an exotoxin secreted mainly by Corynebacterium diphtheriae (but also by Corynebacterium ulcerans and Corynebacterium pseudotuberculosis), the pathogenic bacterium that causes diphtheria.
 The toxin gene is encoded by a prophage called corynephage β.

 The toxin causes the disease in humans by gaining entry into the cell cytoplasm and inhibiting protein synthesis.

 Structure

 Diphtheria toxin is a single polypeptide chain of 535 amino acids consisting of two subunits linked by disulfide bridges, known as an A-B toxin.
-Binding to the cell surface of the B subunit (the less stable of the two subunits) allows the A subunit (the more stable part of the protein) to penetrate the host cell.
+Binding of the cell surface by the B subunit (the less stable of the two subunits) allows the A subunit (the more stable part of the protein) to penetrate the host cell.

 The crystal structure of the diphtheria toxin homodimer has been determined to 2.5 Ångstrom resolution.
 The structure reveals a Y-shaped molecule consisting of three domains.
 Fragment A contains the catalytic C domain, and fragment B consists of the T and R domains: